MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

 ## Reduce textures

-- You can decrease the roughness map to increase the performance of the model.
+- Decrease the roughness map to increase the performance of the model.

    > [!div class="mx-imgBorder"]
    > ![Decrease roughness map](media/roughness-map.PNG "Decrease roughness map")